Nuclear power in North Korea: Indigenous light water reactor development

+As of May 2024, intermittent cooling water flows indicate pre-operational tests are probably being conducted.

 Nuclear weapons program

 Following the 1958 U.S. deployment of tactical nuclear weapons in South Korea, the North Korean government asked both the Soviet Union and China for help in developing nuclear weapons, but was refused by both.
 However, the Soviet Union agreed to help North Korea develop a peaceful nuclear energy program, including the training of nuclear scientists.

 Eventually this technology base developed into a clandestine nuclear weapons program, leading to the 2006 and 2009 nuclear tests.
 In 2009, it was estimated that North Korea had up to ten functional nuclear warheads.
-After the death of Kim Jong-il in December 2011, the IAEA announced its readiness to return nuclear inspectors to North Korea, from which they were expelled in 2009, as soon as an agreement could be reached on steps towards denuclearization.
+After the death of Kim Jong Il in December 2011, the IAEA announced its readiness to return nuclear inspectors to North Korea, from which they were expelled in 2009, as soon as an agreement could be reached on steps towards denuclearization.
 Nonetheless, in early 2013, North Korea pledged to conduct more nuclear tests in the near future, and its third nuclear test took place in February 2013.